Welcome to Sachiko's Electronic Portfolio!

 My name is Sachiko Aoki.
 I am an English teacher with five years of international teaching experience in both English as a foreign language (EFL) and English as a second language (ESL).
 I am very passionate about language teaching as well as language learning.
 I earned a Master of Arts Degree in Teaching English to Speakers of Other Languages (TESOL) at Teachers College, Columbia University.
 I am very interested in theories and practices in Second Language Acquisition (SLA).

-I taught English in Japan for four years and a half.
+I taught English in Japan for more than six years.
 Fortunately, I had opportunities to teach both children and adults ranging from 2 years old to eighty years old, from beginning to advanced levels.
 I have always enjoyed teaching and learning from my students.
 I treasure every student and every moment I shared with my students.
-I have also had opportunity to teach 3 high advanced ESL courses here in the United States.
-It is such a great experience for me to teach diverse classes in New York City, a melting pot.
+I have also had opportunity to teach ESL courses in the United States.
+It was such a great experience for me to teach diverse classes in New York City, a melting pot.
+Currently, I am teaching EFL at the college level in Japan.

 I am also teaching Japanese as a Teaching Associate at the Department of East Asian Languages and Cultures, Columbia University.
 It is very interesting to see language teaching from the perspective of a native speaker, which I believe is helping me to teach English more effectively.